Ashtanga Yoga is a system of Yoga containing lists of many different groupings of asana, vinyasa, dristhi, bandhas, mudras, and philosophy.

 The class is instructed with full detailed descriptions of each movement including the vinyasa count, the name of the pose and the gazing point.
 Making the practice suitable for all.

+Yin Yoga is a practice that is more passive, calm and relaxing.
+It forms the balancing counterpoint to our active yang yoga styles such as Ashtanga Yoga or Vinyasa Flow.
 In Yin Yoga, poses are held for a longer period of time while the muscles are relaxed.
-By this, we apply healthy stress to the connective tissue of our body – the fascia, tendons and ligaments – increasing the health of our joints and improving mobility.
+By this, we apply healthy stress to the connective tissue of our body – the fasciae, tendons and ligaments – increasing the health of our joints and improving mobility.
 Yin Yoga also hydrates the body and stimulates metabolism.
 It relieves tension and penetrates into the deepest layers of our body, helping our bones, tendons and ligaments to regenerate.

 If you want to achieve a specific Asana, we can help you to set up a complete class to gradually reach your goal, tailored to you and your needs.
 The same goes if you are already teaching yoga and want to develop or review your sequences, we are here to help and guide you through the process of becoming a better teacher.